mythdeck/art/_pages/about.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/aboutpic.jpg){: .align-center}
 ## Intro

 Myth (he/she/they) is a current painting BFA student in The University of Montana's class of 2026.
-Located in Missoula, MT.
-They are a queer, neurodivergent, disabled artist who self-advocates through his work and aims to uplift marginalized experiences through the visual representations of her own.
+Located in Missoula, MT, they are a queer, neurodivergent, disabled artist who self-advocates through his work and aims to uplift marginalized experiences through the visual representations of her own.

 > What is "ulosis?"